Statistical Inference in Large Multi-way Networks

-Since the important contribution of \cite{silva2006log}, it is known that the traditional log-linear OLS estimation suffers from bias under heteroskedasticity, particularly when many flows are zero.\footnote{Recently, \cite{chen2024logs} argue that log-like transformations can also distort the interpretation of coefficients as percentage effects, since they depend on the units of the outcome.} This observation greatly motivated the adoption of Poisson models for gravity.
-The properties of Poisson pseudo-maximum likelihood estimators have first been investigated by \cite{gourieroux1984pseudo} in the absence of fixed effects, with one-way fixed effect panel data applications being pioneered by \cite{HHG}.
-To uncover fundamental parameters at disaggregated levels and to control for unobserved heterogeneity along various dimensions, recent applied research has gradually considered models with more levels of fixed effects, introducing higher-dimensional interactions in panel or multi-way gravity models.\footnote{Three-way gravity models, with exporter-year, importer-year, and exporter-importer fixed effects, are common in the modern trade literature.
-Recent studies recognize the economic importance of the sector or product levels, potentially leading to even richer structures of fixed effects, \cite{breinlich2024trade} and \cite{Delb_Dina_WD_2020}.} As the structure of fixed effects becomes more complex, maximum likelihood estimators may be plagued by incidental parameter problems, see \cite{fernandez2016individual} and \cite{weidner2021bias}.
+To model connections in multi-way networks and control for unobserved heterogeneity along various dimensions, recent applied research has gradually considered models with richer structures of fixed effects, involving higher-dimensional interactions.
+For instance, three-way gravity models, with exporter-year, importer-year, and exporter-importer fixed effects, are common in the modern trade literature.\footnote{Recent studies recognize the economic importance of the sector or product levels, potentially leading to even richer structures of fixed effects, \cite{breinlich2024trade} and \cite{Delb_Dina_WD_2020}.} Yet as the structure of fixed effects becomes more complex, maximum likelihood estimators may be plagued by incidental parameter problems, see \cite{fernandez2016individual} and \cite{weidner2021bias}.
 Specifically, as the sample size grows, so too does the number of nuisance parameters representing the fixed effects, possibly creating bias in standard maximum likelihood estimation of the parameters of interest, as first described by \cite{Neym_Scot_Ecma_1948}.

 In this paper, we propose a novel estimator that does not suffer from the incidental parameter problem: our estimator is consistent and satisfies a Central Limit Theorem with no asymptotic bias.
 We provide experimental evidence that our estimator yields better empirical coverage than the standard PPML estimator and its analytical correction \cite{weidner2021bias}.
 These improvements hold even under model misspecification and are more pronounced in sparse settings.
 While PPML remains competitive in dense, low-dimensional data, our approach offers a robust alternative for multi-way models that scales efficiently with sparsity.